-1.1 The purpose of this policy is to outline the school's approach to identification and meeting the needs of pupils who are classified as having English as an additional language.
+- 1.1 The purpose of this policy is to outline the school's approach to identification and meeting the needs of pupils who are classified as having English as an additional language. - 1.2 This policy applies to all pupils, including those in the early years.

-2.0 Definition
+2 Definition

-2.1 In defining EAL we have adopted the following definition:

-'An EAL pupil is a pupil whose first language is not English.
-This encompasses pupils who are fully bilingual and all those at different stages of learning English.'

-- 2.2 EAL pupils may be: - Newly arrived from a foreign country and school; - Newly arrived from a foreign country, but an English speaking school; - Born abroad, but moved to the UK at some point before starting school; or - Born in the UK, but in a family where the main language is not English. - 2.3 EAL pupils will need varying levels of provision.
+- 2.1 In defining EAL we have adopted the following definition: - 'An EAL pupil is a pupil whose first language is not English.
+This encompasses pupils who are fully bilingual and all those at different stages of learning English.' - 2.2 EAL pupils may be: - Newly arrived from a foreign country and school; - Newly arrived from a foreign country, but an English speaking school; - Born abroad, but moved to the UK at some point before starting school; or - Born in the UK, but in a family where the main language is not English. - 2.3 EAL pupils will need varying levels of provision.

-3.0 Recognition
+3 Recognition